BLUF

 Commercial buildout disputes in Tysons usually come down to one hard question: who is bearing the cost of a project that no longer aligns with the original assumptions?

+In Tysons, that question gets expensive fast.
 If your Tysons buildout is breaking down over payment, scope, schedule, defects, or completion, the smart move is to evaluate the contract, notices, payment trail, and available remedies before the dispute hardens any further.

 Anthony I. Shin, Esq.